Judy Thongori

-Life
+Life and career

-Thongori was educated at Kahuhia Girls' High School for Ordinary Level (O-Level) and at The Kenya High School for Advanced Level (A-Level).
+Thongori was born in 1964 or 1965.
+She was educated at Kahuhia Girls' High School for Ordinary Level (O-Level) and Advanced Level (A-Level).
 She graduated from the law school at the University of Nairobi and began an unchallenging job at the Attorney general's office.
 She left there to join Lee Muthoga and Associates where she felt purposed.
 She started to build up a private practice and a reputation as an advocate in company law.

-She is married to another lawyer with whom she has two children.
+Thongori was married to another lawyer, John Thongori, with whom she had two children.